Craft tape resin bangle bracelet tutorial

 For this bracelet, I used Resin Obsession super clear epoxy resin.
 I used 1 ounce mixing cups to measure 1 ounce of Part A and 1/2 ounce of Part B (this resin mixes 2:1), then I poured both parts into a large 10 ounce mixing cup to give me enough room to mix both parts.
 I also used a Stir Stix to mix for 2 1/2 minutes.

 Not shown: I sprayed the mold with a light mist of the Petrolease silicone free mold release.
 If you use this mold release, you will notice a light, greasy feel to the mold (almost like petroleum jelly).
 I let it sit for 30 minutes before pouring resin in it to make sure there was no liquid residue.

 Pour enough mixed resin into the mold so it comes up about halfway or a little more.

 Before placing your tape in the resin, put it in your resin cup.
 This will break the surface tension so you will have fewer bubbles.

 Gently place your tape into the mold.
 Use your stir stix to push it down around the center.
 Fill it with extra resin to the top of the mold.
 Check for and remove any bubbles.
 Cover and allow to cure for 24 hours.

 Once the resin has cured, demold the bangle bracelet.

 Not shown: I sanded up the rough edges with some wet/dry sandpaper.
-If you have a lot of uneven spots and subsequent sanding, you may want to watch this video on the Resin Obsession YouTube channel: How to sand and finish a bangle bracelet.
+If you haven’t sanded a resin bracelet before and want help, this article explains more: how to sand resin smooth

 Enjoy your new bracelet!